← Back to blog

 It depends on what matters most:

-- No ads, no strings: The Old Reader (100 feeds) or SereneReader (10 feeds)
+• No ads, no strings: SereneReader, The Old Reader, or Miniflux (self-hosted).

-- Full power, no limits: Miniflux, if you can self-host
+• Full power, no limits: Miniflux, if you can self-host.

 For deeper comparisons, see our individual comparison pages where we break down each reader in detail.